 - Instead of eyeliner - perfect for people with droopy eyes and hooded eyes, as well as people with shorter lashes.
 If you have a wide eyeliner, the lashes look shorter.

-- With eyeliner to get the eyeliner more intense (otherwise there can easily be gaps between the lashes and the eyeliner, where the skin shines through)
+- Together with eyeliner to get the eyeliner more intense (otherwise there can easily be gaps between the lashes and the eyeliner, where the skin shines through)

 It's super good simply!

 French marking / Lashliner before and after: